Analyzing Metallurgical Corp. of China (MLLUY) and The Competition

 Dividends

 Metallurgical Corp. of China pays an annual dividend of $0.11 per share and has a dividend yield of 2.8%.
 Metallurgical Corp. of China pays out 15.1% of its earnings in the form of a dividend.
-As a group, “ENGINRG/R&D SVS” companies pay a dividend yield of 0.5% and pay out 9.6% of their earnings in the form of a dividend.
+As a group, “ENGINRG/R&D SVS” companies pay a dividend yield of 0.5% and pay out 19.7% of their earnings in the form of a dividend.
+Metallurgical Corp. of China is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

 Summary

-Metallurgical Corp. of China rivals beat Metallurgical Corp. of China on 8 of the 11 factors compared.
+Metallurgical Corp. of China competitors beat Metallurgical Corp. of China on 7 of the 11 factors compared.

 Metallurgical Corporation of China Ltd., together with its subsidiaries, engages in the engineering contracting, property development, equipment manufacture, and resource development businesses in China and internationally.
 The company’s Engineering Contracting segment offers engineering, construction, and other related contracting services for metallurgical and non-metallurgical projects.
 Its Property Development segment develops and sells residential and commercial properties, and housing properties; and develops land.
 The company’s Equipment Manufacturing segment engages in the development and production of metallurgical equipment, steel structures, and other metal products.
 Its Resource Development segment is involved in the development, mining, and processing of mineral resources; and the production of nonferrous metals and polysilicon.
 The company was founded in 2008 and is based in Beijing, the People’s Republic of China.